 Holding school leaders to account for the educational performance of the organisation and its pupils, and the effective and efficient performance management of staff; and

-Overseeing the school’s financial performance of the organisation and make sure its money is well spent.
+Overseeing the school’s financial performance of the organisation and making sure its money is well spent.

 The specific responsibilities of the governing body are detailed within the trust’s scheme of delegation and Local Governing Body terms of reference.

 Governors meet regularly through the term to discuss all main aspects of the school and visit the school regularly to understand, support and monitor school life.
 We follow government guidance, are supported by the trust and adhere to a code of conduct in all that we do.

 Our Local Governing Body is based on a stakeholder model, with representatives of parents, staff, and the local community.
 Members are recruited for a three-to-four-year term on a skillset basis and/or through parental election.

 Becoming a governor is an incredibly rewarding experience.
 You will be joining a movement of over 250,000 people nationwide and team of over 100 Learning Partners’ governors, all skilled individuals who give their time freely to support children and young people in their community.